-The main drawback of projection technology is that reflective surfaces and ambient light – elements that are found in almost every single convention center’s exhibit hall – can wreak havoc on the image quality.
-Granted, some of these issues can be controlled by using a high-gain screen or carefully locating the projection and screen components within the exhibit environment for optimal light and glare control.
+The main drawback of projection technology is that reflective surfaces and ambient light – elements that are found in almost every single convention center’s exhibit hall.
+It can wreak havoc on the image quality.
+Granted, some of these issues can be controlled by using a high-gain screen.
+Moreover, by carefully locating the projection and screen components within the exhibit environment for optimal light and glare control.
 Still, you’re never going to get the same high-quality level of brightness as you would with an LED panel.

-When it comes to resolution, seamless monitors are king, making them the perfect delivery medium for detailed images, text, video, etc. Plus, they’re generally flat and compact, which makes them fairly easy to ship and the least cumbersome of all options to set up.
+When it comes to resolution, seamless monitors are king, making them the perfect delivery medium for detailed images, text, video, etc. Plus, they’re generally flat and compact.
+This makes them fairly easy to ship and the least cumbersome of all multimedia options to set up.
 And compared to projectors, they require less space in a booth.

-However, seamless monitor arrays are only slightly better than projection technology in terms of brightness, and they can have some issues with regards to color matching.
-When you arrange multiple monitors together and then display a single image across them, all monitors need to be synchronized to ensure that forest green on screen one looks exactly the same as forest green on screen eight.
+However, seamless monitor arrays are only slightly better than projection technology in terms of brightness.
+They can have some issues with regards to color matching.
+When you arrange multiple monitors together and then display a single image across them, you should synchronize all monitors.
+You should make sure that forest green on screen one looks exactly the same as forest green on screen eight.
 Your audiovisual provider should set up color matching ahead of time, before shipping to the show floor.

 But if not properly matched, seamless monitors can require considerable time on the show floor for the technician to properly program each monitor.
-In addition, special care needs to be taken when creating the content to ensure it fits properly across the monitor configuration you have planned.
+In addition, you need to take special care when creating the content.
+You need to ensure that it fits properly across the monitor configuration you have planned.

-As you can see, there are multiple variables to consider when choosing between these three options.
-But to help you better understand how they all stack up to each other, consider this simplistic breakdown, which ranks the three options against one another.
+As you can see, there are multiple variables to consider when choosing between these three multimedia options.
+But to help you better understand how they all stack up to each other.
+Consider this simplistic breakdown, which ranks the three multimedia options against one another.
 (One is the best or most beneficial, and three is the least advantageous.)